dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

 [info] 	  spark-matrix-example_spark3_22_12
 ```

-However, when running the tests we face problems.
-To be able to run all tests, we should be running on at least Java 11 (as the last combo targets that version (bytecode version 55)).
+To be able to execute all tests, we should be on Java 11 or later, as the last combo targets that version (bytecode version 55) and will fail on Java 8 as it is unable to recognize the bytecode.
+However, the bytecode toolkit that Spark 2.4 uses when serializing executor procedures is not compatible with Java 11.
-However, the bytecode parser used by Spark 2.4 when serializing the lambdas for the executors is not compatible with that.
-That is, when running on Java 8 `Test / spark-matrix-example_spark3_2 / test`, while when running on Java 11 `Test / spark-matrix-example_spark2_42_11` is going to fail.
 As a workaround, I ignored the tests on incompatible platforms by overriding the `Test / test` task of the subprojects.
 Automating the tests to run on different JVMs are left to the interested reader.

 ## Adding a shim
-While Spark is quite conservative regarding public API changes, we can run into source compatibility issues if we depend on internal stuff.
+While Spark is quite conservative regarding public API changes, we can run into source compatibility issues if we depend on internals.
 For example, `SerializableConfiguration` helper, used for passing a `HadoopConfiguration` to the executors, is private in Spark 2.4, causing this example to emit a compile-time error:

 ```scala
 package eu.szakallas